About Astrolearn Astrology Library

 One of the major projects ongoing at Astrolearn is the establishment of a thorough online bibliography of printed astrological literature based upon direct access to and examination of the holdings of the archive of astrological literature maintained and developed by Graves.

-The library now numbers in excess of 10,000[1] discrete volumes of books and pamphlets on astrology and closely related topics, in addition to over 14,000 individual issues of hundreds of periodicals.
+The library now numbers approximately 11,000[1] discrete volumes of books and pamphlets on astrology and closely related topics, in addition to over 15,000 individual issues of hundreds of periodicals.
 This tally ranks it among the most extensively stocked with printed astrological literature of all recorded libraries in Europe today[2], though it is only modest in its overall size compared with typical publicly funded and institutional libraries that hold books on a much wider range of subjects.

 The books section encompasses modern critical editions, facsimiles and translations of ancient and medieval texts; over fifty original printings of major works in both Latin and English from the 16th, 17th and 18th centuries; a very extensive range of original 19th, 20th and early 21st century texts in English, French and German; and numerous modern historical studies and dissertations by the foremost scholars in the field.